-Evaluating the size, health and shape of a maple are important first steps when tapping.
+Evaluating the size, health, and shape of a maple tree are important first steps when tapping.

 First, you need a drill with a 5/16″ or 7/16″ bit.
 You can use a cordless power drill or a hand drill – also called a brace.
 The power drill has the advantage of being a lot faster, whereas the brace is more . . . romantic. . . . if you’re into that sort of thing.
 The brace also has no carbon footprint.
 (For those of us not into romance.)

 Second, you need 5/16″ or 7/16″ spiles – also called “taps.”
-Spiles are the spouts you hammer into the tree to direct the sap from the tree to the bucket or other sap-collection container of your choice.
+Spiles are the spouts you hammer into the tree to direct the sap out of the tree.
+You can then collect the sap into a bucket or other sap-collection container of your choice.

 New spiles are widely available in both sizes and come in metal and plastic.
 If you are in possession of used or even antique spiles, or looking for some (again with the romance!), chances are they are going to be of the larger size.
-New spiles are likely to be 5/16″.
-You can find new metal spiles here.
+You can find new metal spiles or plastic spiles here.

 Sugarmakers have different opinions about what size tap is best and whether to use plastic or metal spiles.
 We use and sell 7/16″ bits and new metal spiles because metal is more durable than plastic.
 Do research if you enjoy it, but the important thing is to just get started, so don’t feel like you have to sweat the small stuff, here.
 This is supposed to be fun.
 Find some taps that are in your price range, and go for it!